dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-dagster.md

 1. Create the Definitions object

-   The last step is to include the assets and resource in a [Definitions](https://docs.dagster.io/_apidocs/definitions#dagster.Definitions) object (github_source/definitions.py).
-This enables Dagster tools to load everything we've defined:
+   The last step is to include the assets and resource in a [Definitions](https://docs.dagster.io/_apidocs/definitions#dagster.Definitions) object ('github_source/definitions.py').
+This enables Dagster tools to load everything we have defined:

    ```py
     from dagster import Definitions, load_assets_from_modules